What is it?

 Evening primrose oil contains “fatty acids.”
 Some women with breast pain might not have high enough levels of certain ”fatty acids.”
 Fatty acids also seem to help decrease inflammation related to conditions such as arthritis and eczema.

-Evening primrose oil is LIKELY SAFE for most people.
+Evening primrose oil is LIKELY SAFE for most people when used for up to a year.
 It can sometimes cause mild side effects including upset stomach, nausea, diarrhea, and headache.

 Special precautions & warnings: